 Want more legal marketing tips?
 Download Clio’s Guide to Marketing Your Firm Online for the information you need to level up your law firm marketing.

-For example, intellectual property lawyer Joseph Baghat has set his headline to “Professional Internet Troll Fighter.”
+For example, intellectual property lawyer Joseph Bahgat has set his headline to “Professional Internet Troll Fighter.”
 Click through to his profile, and you’ll see he offers “a unique perspective and understanding of entertainment-related legal issues, such as protection of intellectual property, the right of publicity and privacy law, and all things internet.”

 3. Only list experience relevant to your current practice